|Director : ALZARI, Pedro (email@example.com)|

 The availability of massive amounts of data from genomic projects is imposing a novel dynamics to structural biology, in particular promoting the introduction of high-throughput methodologies into the discipline.
 This is possible thanks to the remarkable technological advances in a number of disciplines such as gene cloning, protein expression and purification, structure determination methods, crystallogenesis, synchrotron radiation sources, computing science and cryocrystallography.
 We wish to use these technologies to contribute towards the development of a better chimiotherapy for tuberculosis.
 In particular, we propose a structural genomics approach as a tool for the discovery of novel drug targets in mycobacteria.

-Supported by grants from the National Genopole Programme, two European projects (X-TB and SPINE) and the Institut Pasteur, we have undertaken a structural genomics project on mycobacterial proteins, in collaboration with several other laboratories within the Institute.
+Supported by grants from the National Genopole Network, two European projects (X-TB and SPINE) and the Institut Pasteur, we have undertaken a structural genomics project on mycobacterial proteins, in collaboration with other laboratories within the Institute.
 The initial list of targets includes a number of proteins that are known to be important for mycobacterial survival and/or virulence, as well as many others of unknown biological function but whose relevance as potential therapeutic targets is highlighted by the comparative analysis of mycobacterial genomes (M. tuberculosis, M. leprae).
-During the last year, we have undertaken the installation of the technological platforms required for this project and started the systematic cloning of mycobacterial genes, followed by protein production and crystallization trials.
-At present, over one hundred genes have been cloned in bacterial expression vectors and the first purified proteins are currently being subjected to crystallization assays.
+Two technical platforms have been setup for protein production (http://www.pasteur.fr/recherche/genopole/PF5) and high-throughput cloning and protein crystallization (http://www.pasteur.fr/recherche/genopole/PF6).
+The project is now well underway: more than 300 mycobacterial genes have been subcloned into bacterial expression vectors, several purified proteins have been subjected to crystallization trials and the first crystal structures have been determined during the last year.
+The up-to-date status of the project is described in the dedicated Web site "Structural Genomics of Mycobacteria" (http://www.pasteur.fr/SGM).

 Cristallographic study of terminal desoxynucleotidyltransferase (M. Delarue).

+We are also now studying structure-function relationship studies on human pol mu, a close "cousin" of TdT involved in NHEJ recombination process.
 In addition, a simplified version of the normal mode analysis of biological macromolecules has been used to investigate, in all cases where it is possible, the transition between the open and the closed forms of polymerases.
-It turns out that a handful of the lowest frequency normal modes calculated from the open form structure are sufficient to explain most of this transition, irrespective of the structural class to which this polymerase belong (Delarue et al, J. Mol.
-Biol., 2002).
+It turns out that a handful of the lowest frequency normal modes calculated from the open form structure are sufficient to explain most of this transition, irrespective of the structural class to which this polymerase belong.
 This very general result will be exploited to generate plausible intermediate structures between the different forms, to better understand the molecular nature of the transition.

 Cristallographic study of M. tuberculosis TMP kinases (M. Delarue)

-Keywords: structural biology, bacterial protein kinases, glycosidases and glycosyl transferases, tuberculosis, Trypanosoma cruzi, structural genomics
+Keywords: structural biology, X-ray diffraction, bacterial protein kinases, glycosidases and glycosyl transferases, tuberculosis, Trypanosoma cruzi, polymerases, structural genomics

 |More informations on our web site|